Practically everything is getting more expensive in America - Local News 8

 Prices are rising as the economy is gathering steam.
 The great reopening fueled by the continuing vaccine rollout is helping to release some of the pent-up consumer demand.

+Temporarily higher inflation was to be expected.
+An economy as large as America’s can’t just be turned off and on again without any such effects, some economists have noted.

-But it’s important to note the context of the year-over-year comparisons, as prices pulled back significantly after the pandemic hit the United States in March 2020 and shutdowns began.
+But it’s important to note the context of the year-over-year comparisons: Prices pulled back significantly after the pandemic hit the United States in March 2020 and shutdowns began, making this year’s price increases look bigger.

 And because of the historical comparison, inflation will seem to rise rapidly into mid-year and add to the narrative that the Fed isn’t seeing the inflation risk.
 But prices increases will moderate in the second half of the year as historical comparisons will be more favorable, said Action Economics’ chief economist Mike Englund.